By Dr. Howie Knoff

 There are no more words.

 Let’s take the prevailing politics out of our original history.

 If we care about life, let’s protect the lives of our children.
 Let’s keep them alive.
 Gun control and mental health services will not eliminate the problem, but they certainly can’t make things any worse.

 Howie Knoff, PhD, NCSP, is an international consultant, speaker, and author specializing in school improvement and strategic planning, social-emotional learning and social skills training, multi-tiered systems of support, and interventions with behaviorally challenging students.
 He is a practitioner who has also been a university professor (22 years), and State Department of Education federal grant director (13 years).
 The author of 24 books and 100+ articles/book chapters, he was the 21st President of the National Association of School Psychologists.
-His Project ACHIEVE website is www.projectachieve.info, and he can be reached at email@example.com.
+Learn more at projectachieve.info.